CiscoDevNet/iOAM/README.md

     -  https://git.opendaylight.org/gerrit/#/c/48766/
     -  https://git.opendaylight.org/gerrit/#/c/49636/

-- *Path-tracing*: Configuration application to enable and control in-band OAM tracing.
+- *Path-tracing*: Configuration application to enable and control in-situ OAM tracing.
   The tracing application will be included in a future version of OpenDaylight as a separate module.
 For now, it is dependent on the SFC git (but not SFC functionality) and is available as below.
     - https://github.com/CiscoDevNet/iOAM/tree/master/sfc